nimblehq/nimble-auth/README.md

 ## License

-This project is Copyright (c) 2014-2017 Nimbl3 Ltd. It is free software, and may be redistributed under the terms specified the [LICENSE] file.
+This project is Copyright (c) 2014-2018 Nimbl3 Ltd. It is free software, and may be redistributed under the terms specified the [LICENSE](LICENSE) file.

 ## About